aoterodelaroza/critic2/README.md

   (finding critical points, integrating atomic basins, plotting gradient path manifolds,...).

-* Make non-covalent interaction (NCI) and other similar plots.
+* Apply chemical bonding analysis tools: non-covalent interaction (NCI) plots, ELF plots, and others.

-Critic2 is provides an abstraction layer on top of the underlying quantum chemical calculation.
-Critic2 interfaces with many electronic structure programs: WIEN2k, elk, PI, Quantum ESPRESSO, abinit, VASP, DFTB+, Gaussian, psi4, siesta, and more.
+Critic2 provides an abstraction layer on top of the underlying quantum chemical calculation because it interfaces with many electronic structure programs: WIEN2k, elk, PI, Quantum ESPRESSO, abinit, VASP, DFTB+, Gaussian, psi4, siesta, and many more.

 ## Compilation and installation

 Critic2 can be compiled on Linux and macOS.
-For this, you will need a Fortran and a C compiler, and a build system (either autotools or cmake, and make).
-Detailed
+For this, you will need a Fortran and a C compiler, and the cmake build system.
+Detailed [installation instructions](https://aoterodelaroza.github.io/critic2/installation/) can be found in the manual.
-[installation instructions](https://aoterodelaroza.github.io/critic2/installation/)
-can be found in the manual.
 Critic2 uses some fairly modern Fortran features, which may not be implemented on all current Fortran